 Bicycle use is not allowed on the Birchmore Trail.
 All dogs must be leashed.

 Interested in volunteering at the Birchmore Trail?
 The Weed Warriors are a habitat restoration project that removes non-native invasive plants which are causing habitat destruction and are negatively impacting wildlife populations.
 This is a great project for people who love the park and want to see it restored to its natural state.
-The Weed Warriors meet every first and third Saturday October through March.
 More information can be found at the Weed Warrior's Facebook Page and through ACC's Volunteer Page.

 For more information about Memorial Park and the Birchmore Trail, please visit Memorial Park's main page or call 706-613-3580.